BillOatmanWork/SubtitleCreator/README.md

 - Optional: -language=The language of the audio and therefore the subtitles. en for example is english.
 This is used for the naming of the subtitles file.
 Default is none.
 - Optional: -Model=<Language Model>  Options are Small/Medium/Large.
 Bigger is better quality, but also slower.
 Default = Medium.
 - Optional: -noRepair  Sometimes a recording will have audio errors that stop the processing.
 By default, the app will attempt to make repairs.
 Use of this flag aborts the repair and the app just fails.
+- Optional: -noSDH Do not generate descriptive lines such as [grunting].
+By default, the descriptive (SDH) subtitles will be included.

 ## Example
 For the Emby software package (and I believe also for Jellyfin and Plex) you can specify a command to be executed after a recording has completed.